ya7010/tombi/README.md

 | `allOf` | `String & Boolean` |
 | `null` | `String?` |

+> [!IMPORTANT]
-To shorten the display character on the hover, the name of the definitions in the schema is not used, and the type is displayed as the TOML basic type.
+> To shorten the display character on the hover, the name of the definitions in the schema
+> is not used, and the type is displayed as the TOML basic type.
+>

-Therefore, the `&` that indicates the relationship of `allOf` does not appear on hover if you are using the correct JSON Schema.
+> Therefore, the `&` that indicates the relationship of `allOf` does not appear on hover
+> if you are using the correct JSON Schema.